 We are in a fantastic position of having appointed a number of women into our senior management roles at a tier of staff that sits just below our Directors.
-In addition to having female representation on our Board of Directors, 50% of our employees at our senior management level are female and have a significant influence on proposing and implementing strategies that make us innovative and a leader in our industry.
+45% of our employees at our senior management level are female and have a significant influence on proposing and implementing strategies that make us innovative and a leader in our industry.